The Essential Guide to Microdosing Mescaline

 Obviously if you’ve extracted the mescaline yourself, you can be sure of its origin and authenticity.
 But given the rarity of mescaline on the street, it’s advisable to double-check anything you buy before using it.

 You can do this fairly easily at home using a combination of reagent tests.
-Mescaline should produce a strong orange color with the Marquis reagent, a greenish-brown to brown with the Mecke, and a brown fading to colorless with the Froehde.
+Mescaline should produce a strong orange color with the Marquis reagent and a greenish-brown to brown with the Mecke.

 If you’ve bought microdots (tiny 2.3 mm x 1.5 mm pills) alleged to be mescaline, you can safely assume that they’re not.
 It’s a persistent myth that mescaline is available in this form, but microdots usually contain LSD.
 They’re just not big enough to hold a full dose of mescaline along with all the fillers and binders required to hold them together.
 So unless they’re microdots specifically manufactured to hold microdoses of mescaline (not a bad idea!), they almost certainly contain something else.